 Do you find yourself struggling to stay immersed in French outside the classroom?
 The key to learning the language faster is to expose yourself to it through movies, music, tv shows, or podcasts.
 Another excellent way to boost your language intake is to subscribe to a few French Youtube channels.
 In this post, you’ll find eight of the most popular Youtube channels that we recommend to students at Coucou.
 The list starts with channels that include French lessons in English, and then grows progressively more difficult.
-The final show we recommend does not include English subtitles like the others, but you can watch it with French subtitles if you’re having trouble following the rapid dialogue.

 By Sophia Millman

 This channel is run by two friends who speak fluent French and discuss language, travel, and their personal lives.
 Try out some of these mini-lessons you might find helpful: French “Days of the Week,” “How to pronounce the French “R,” “French filler words,” “Say 70, 80, 90 in French,” “Nos chansons préférées en français” and “Mots difficiles à prononcer en français.”
 Any episode that’s in French comes with English subtitles, which makes this channel ideal for beginners!

 Alexa makes learning French fun with her jokes and eccentricities (sometimes she teaches with a puppet!).
 She explains concepts slowly in English and you can also watch her videos with French subtitles to add an extra layer to your learning.
 Another plus is that her videos are very short (normally about two minutes-long), so you can rewatch them easily to really master certain concepts.
 We highly recommend her pronunciation lessons!